chrisboyd/MapChat/README.md

 3. Exploring locations in your home city / place you may not have been before

-4. Local neighbourhood creates a map-group of houses that will give out halloween candy
+Example creative use: local neighbourhood map-group has flags for houses / places giving out halloween candy.

 ## Economic benefits